 One of the best ways to improve your language – especially, writing and verbal – is to make friends with native speakers.

 Since COVID-19 makes it hard for us to travel and generally socialize with other people the way we are used to, we need to look for other ways to interact.
 The good news is that in this globalized world, there are plenty of possibilities for meeting and connecting with people online.

 If you are on a beginner level, it might be intimidating to try to speak with a Spanish native speaker.
-But maybe there is somebody Spanish-speaking wanting to learn your language?
+But maybe somebody Spanish-speaking wants to learn your language?
 You can set up a language exchange arrangement, where you first speak in one language and then switch to the other language.

 There are plenty of services to facilitate communication despite social distancing: WhatsApp calls, Hang-out meetings, Skype, Zoom – you name it!